jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

   (a) issuing or proceeding with any of the following writs or warrants under a judgment or order obtained against the debtor in any court in its civil jurisdiction (except a judgment or order for possession of any land or building obtained on the ground that the debtor is a trespasser or that the debtor's tenancy has expired):
     (i) a writ or warrant for the possession, seizure, or sale of any property:
     (ii) a writ of attachment:
-  (b) obtaining a garnishee order in favour of a judgment creditor under rule 638 of the District Courts Rules 1992:
+  (b) obtaining a garnishee order in favour of a judgment creditor under rule 19.78 of the District Court Rules 2014:
-  (c) obtaining an order that a judgment creditor may sue a subdebtor under rule 639(2)﻿(c) of the District Courts Rules 1992:
+  (c) obtaining an order that a judgment creditor may sue a subdebtor under rule 19.79(3)﻿(c) of the District Court Rules 2014:
   (d) having an interim charging order made final under rule 17.59 of the High Court Rules 2016:
   (e) beginning or continuing proceedings in any court for the appointment of a receiver of any property, except an application for the appointment of the Assignee as receiver and manager under section 50:
   (f) exercising any power of re-entry under a lease, or any power terminating a lease: